miakd/miakd.github.io/_posts/2022-07-25-This-movement-will-take-you-so-high-and-so-low.md

 ---
 layout: post
 title: This movement will take you so high and so low
-subtitle: A love letter to myself and to the revolution
+subtitle: A love letter to my past self
 ---

 *I wrote a love letter to myself and to the revolution.
 This will be published as part of a letter series by the amazing Desirable Futures Geography Collective.*